Katsuhiro Maeda

-Katsuhiro Maeda (born June 23, 1971) is a former Japanese professional baseball pitcher.
-He played for the Seibu Lions of Nippon Professional Baseball (NPB).
+Katsuhiro Maeda (born June 23, 1971) is a Japanese former professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) for the Seibu Lions, and in the Chinese Professional Baseball League (CPBL) for the Sinon Bulls.

+Career

 Maeda pitched for the Seibu Lions for three years.
 The Lions sold Maeda to the New York Yankees of Major League Baseball for $350,000 in 1996.
-In 2004, Maeda signed with Shanghai Eagles of the China Baseball League, becoming the first Japanese player to play in China.
+In 2004, Maeda signed with Shanghai Eagles of the Chinese Professional Baseball League, becoming the first Japanese player to play in China.